rackerlabs/rackspace-how-to/content/cloud-servers/create-centos-nginx-virtual-hosts.md

 For each domain that you want to host, create a folder with a standard set of subfolders, as shown in the following examples:

-    mkdir -p /home/demo/public_html/domain1.com/{public,private,log,backup}
+    mkdir -p /home/demo/public_html/domain1.com/{public,private,,backup}

     mkdir -p /home/demo/public_html/domain2.com/{public,private,log,backup}

-These commands create the folders `public`, `private`, `log`, and `backup` for each of your domains.
+These commands create the folders `public`, `private`, `log`, and `backup` for each of your domains.log

 ### Add public content for the website at domain1.com

 This example creates a very simple HTML file in the public folder that enables you to quickly check that the virtual host works.

-Run the following command to add content for domain1.com:
+Run the following command to add content for `domain1.com`:

     nano /home/demo/public_html/domain1.com/public/index.html